 What are your fees?

-Sessions are £45 per hour.
+Sessions are £45 per hour for individual therapy.
+For couples the fee is £67 per 90 minute session.
 Payment is required in advance to reserve your session time.
 You can pay by cash or bank transfer.
 I offer a number of spaces at a reduced rate for full time students or anyone financially affected by COVID-19.
 If reduced rate therapy is of interest, please contact me to discuss this further.

 How do I make an appointment?

 You can make an appointment by contacting me on 07895 407159 or by emailing me email@example.com

 If you are unable to attend your session, please let me know either by phone, text or email within 48 hours of your session.
 Cancellations made with 48 hours notice will not be charged.
 Cancellations made with less than 48 hours notice will be charged at the normal rate.

 I use an online platform called WriteUpp for video consultations.
 This is easy to use and doesn’t require you to download any apps.
 You will need an internet connection and a space where you will not be disturbed or overheard for the duration of our session.
 It’s also a good idea to have a drink of water and perhaps some tissues with you.